easymoney322/NAT-PMP-Spoof/README.md

 * -GW xxx.xxx.xxx.xxx  - IPv4 of the GateWay (Optional, defaults to IPv4 address of the gateway on the interface);
 * -DM xx:xx:xx:xx:xx:xx  - Destination (target's) MAC (Optional, but host must be reachable with NetBios);
 * -GM xx:xx:xx:xx:xx:xx  - Gateway MAC (Optional, but gateway must be reachable with NetBios);
+* -SM xx:xx:xx:xx:xx:xx - Out source MAC !CASE SENSITIVE, USE LOWER CASE!
+(Optional, if host is in the same subnet as the target);

 # Q&A
 * Q: Can it create TCP mappings?